Target (ULAE 147)

 Sold by Joseph K. Levene Fine Art, Ltd.

-Target is among images that first brought Jasper Johns fame, endlessly reproduced in the half century since he painted them.
-Jasper Johns Target Four Faces, 1955, now in the collection of The Museum of Modern Art, and Jasper Johns Target, 1961, which is now in the collection of the Art Institute of Chicago, are both painted in encaustic, an ancient tradition requiring heating wax, brushing it on evenly as one would frost a cake.
+Target ranks among the iconic images that first brought Jasper Johns fame, endlessly reproduced in the last half century.
+Jasper Johns Target Four Faces, 1955, now in the collection of The Museum of Modern Art, and Jasper Johns Target, 1961, which is now in the collection of the Art Institute of Chicago, each painted in encaustic, an ancient tradition requiring heating wax, brushing it on evenly as one would frost a cake.
 They, have themselves become a form of advertising, a logo for American postwar art.
-Before Joseph K. Levene established Joseph K. Levene Fine Art, Ltd., he was President/COO, Petersburg Press, Inc. In 1989, Joseph K. Levene had the distinct privilege of selling the aforementioned Target, 1961, encaustic on canvas, to a private collector in Japan, who a decade later sold it to the late Stefan T. Edlis
+Before Joseph K. Levene established Joseph K. Levene Fine Art, Ltd., he was President/COO, Petersburg Press, Inc. In 1989, Joseph K. Levene had the distinct privilege of selling the aforementioned Jasper Johns Target, 1961, encaustic on canvas, to a private collector in Japan, who a decade later sold it to the late Stefan T. Edlis

-Renowned Jasper Johns expert Roberta Bernstein, Professor Emeritus of Art History at the University of Albany, State University of New York, the foremost scholar of Jasper Johns art, and author, of several authoritative Jasper Johns monographs, including Jasper Johns: Catalogue Raisonne of Painting and Sculpture remarked upon first viewing Jasper Johns Flag and Target, each masterful encaustic on canvas works: “My trust in my perceptions was shaken up.
+Renowned Jasper Johns expert Roberta Bernstein, Professor Emeritus of Art History, University of Albany, State University of New York, the foremost scholar of Jasper Johns art, and author of several authoritative Jasper Johns monographs, including Jasper Johns: Catalogue Raisonne of Painting and Sculpture remarked upon first viewing Jasper Johns Flag and Target, each masterful encaustic on canvas works: “My trust in my perceptions was shaken up.
 This happened with the flags and targets that initially looked like the objects themselves and then became something else when looking at their surfaces.”

 An impression of Johns Target, 1974 was included in An Art of Changes: Jasper Johns Prints, 1960–2018 exhibit organized by the Walker Art Center, one of 90 prints seen in museums around the country, including: